Last Updated on May 31, 2026 by Elizabeth

 A tropical storm has a maximum sustained wind speed of 39 mph.
 A tropical storm becomes a hurricane when its wind speed reaches 74 mph.
 Major hurricanes – Category 3, 4 or 5 – have sustained wind speeds of 111 mph or greater.

-Aruba – The first of the “ABC Islands” (Aruba, Bonaire and Curacao) is a safe bet.
+The “ABC Islands” (Aruba, Bonaire and Curacao) are the safest bets.
 The last time Aruba was affected by a storm was in 2007, when Hurricane Felix caused minor damage when it skirted about 60 miles away from the island.

 Related: